Building a business around the Amazon Buy Box is a road to ruin. Here’s why FBA sellers should stop trying to win the Amazon Buy Box.

 Ultimately the power is in Amazon’s hands.
 Basing your business on the Buy Box is like basing your business around the weather.
 You can do a rain dance, but it doesn’t mean it will rain.

-Theory: Randomness may be what really controls the Buy Box
+Theory: Randomness may be what really controls who wins

 As one of my many eccentricities, I am always binge reading on some weird subject I have no business caring about.
 I did that a couple years ago with algorithms, and one item stood out from that research that is relevant to Amazon sellers: